-- Institutions ensure the competence of their teaching staff. - Fair, transparent and clear processes for the recruitment and development of the teaching staff are set up. - Teaching staff qualifications are adequate to achieve the objectives and planned learning outcomes of the study programme, and to ensure quality and sustainability of the teaching and learning. - The teaching staff is regularly engaged in professional and teaching-skills training and development. - Promotion of the teaching staff takes into account the quality of their teaching, their research activity, the development of their teaching skills and their mobility. - Innovation in teaching methods and the use of new technologies is encouraged. - Conditions of employment that recognise the importance of teaching are followed. - Recognised visiting teaching staff participates in teaching the study programme.
+- Institutions ensure the competence of their teaching staff. - Fair, transparent and clear processes for the recruitment and development of the teaching staff are set up. - Teaching staff qualifications are adequate to achieve the objectives and planned learning outcomes of the study programme, and to ensure quality and sustainability of the teaching and learning. - The teaching staff is regularly engaged in professional and teaching-skills training and development. - Training, guidance and support are provided to the teaching staff focusing on interaction and the specificities of e-learning. - Promotion of the teaching staff takes into account the quality of their teaching, their research activity, the development of their teaching skills and their mobility. - Innovation in teaching methods and the use of new technologies is encouraged. - Conditions of employment that recognise the importance of teaching are followed. - Recognised visiting teaching staff participates in teaching the study programme.